Harvard Research

 Harvard has a distinguished history of research in climate and climate-related fields.
 Harvard faculty helped to develop a fundamental understanding of the chemistry, physics, and biology of our planet’s climate system.
 Their work has changed the way we think about interactions among the atmosphere, the land, and the ocean, and how these shape Earth’s climate.
 That work continues, with ongoing discoveries in wide-ranging areas, such as atmospheric chemistry climate dynamics, geophysics, solar geoengineering, and climate-related data science.

 The Salata Institute Fellows Program accepts exceptional academics and practitioners working on climate change and sustainability for the purpose of supporting their scholarship or professional development.
-Apply now for the Spring 2024 Semester Fellowship.
+Applications are now open for the 2025-2026 academic year.
+The deadline for applications is January 31, 2025.

 Updated Call for Proposals: Salata Institute Seed Grant Program in Climate and Sustainability